When The Bullet Hits the Bone: A Story of Survival

 Losing a child to adoption is wholly unnatural, as is being adopted.
 Both require mind bending reconciling of reality and social/legal definitions.
 It’s not a loss that engenders sympathy.
 No one ever has said, “I’m sorry for your loss” and there are no rituals.
 Oddly, the death of my daughter brought some normalcy to being asked a simple question that brought dread for 27 years: how many children did I have.
 I had four; one passed away.
 Her death turned the awkwardness of an adoption loss into the easier to understand and identify with loss of death.

 Awkward moments still prevail, however.
-And triggers.
+As do triggers.
 To this day in my 7th decade, I am subjected to reactions from nervously laughing to inappropriate and titillating questions from doctors and imaging technicians upon seeing the bullet in my hip.
 I was asked how it got there.
 One doctor recently asked me if it happened out of the country.
 Why?
 How would his medical care of me change depending on my answer?
 Was the question racist?
 Would it have been asked of a patient of color?
 In an inner city clinic?
 Was it sexist?
 Am I treated like a freak show oddity because I’m a gray-haired suburban white domestic violence survivor as opposed to had I been a Viet Nam veteran and shot I the line of duty?

 PTSD is a chronic illness.
-There is no cure only coping mechanisms and treatments to ease the pain and as with most all chronic illnesses, there are flares that occur unexpectedly and can wreak havoc with your life — and periods of remissions, or periods of it being on a back burner.
+There is no cure only coping mechanisms and treatments to ease the pain and as with most all chronic illnesses, there are flare ups that occur unexpectedly and can wreak havoc with your life — and periods of remission, or periods of it being on a back burner.
 It’s never cured or healed, but we can choose to stop being victims and become survivors, even activists.
 I know this because I have battled painful, crippling Rheumatoid Arthritis (systemic, incurable, degenerative and progressive) since the late 70s when I was in my mid-late 30s, raising 3 young children.
 It left me with irreversable twisting deformities of my hands.

 Stress has long been a known cause of physical illness because when you are in fight-or-flight mode — also known as acute stress response — it triggers the sympathetic nervous system which produces hormones and increases heart rate and blood pressure, effects breathing, can block memory of the traumatic event, and other physiological responses.
 Autoimmune diseases — I have two (RA and Sjogrens) — are linked to trauma, per a 2018 study (JAMA.
 2018;319(23):2388–2400. doi:10.1001/jama.2018.7028), which looked at 106,000 people in Sweden and found an increased chance of developing autoimmune disease, such as rheumatoid arthritis, psoriasis, Crohn’s disease, and celiac disease in individuals who manifest a stress-related disorder, such as PTSD.
 I have no doubt whatsoever that trauma triggered my autoimmune diseases.